Novithian/dross-zig/NOTES.md

 - **Mipmaps**: A collection of texture images where each subdequent texture is twice as small compared to the previous one.
 - **Depth Buffer**: Where depth information is stored.
 - **Depth Testing**: The process of determining of a fragment is behind another fragment, if so then the fragment is discarded as it would not be seen anyways.
+- **Framebuffer**: A combination of screen buffers that is stored in GPU memory.
+- **Attachment**: A memory location that can act as a buffer for the framebuffer.
+An attachment can take either a texture or a **renderbuffer**.

 ### OpenGL ###
 - OpenGL allows for binding several buffers at once, as long as they have a different buffer type.